 During the summer of 1998, renovation work began on the educational building that was finished before the opening of the next academic year.
 The old office was expanded and converted to an all-school library, and the former kitchen became the expanded computer lab.

 Mount Calvary received its Accreditation with the Association of Christian Schools International and the Middle States Association of Colleges and Schools in 2005 and renewed in 2014.
 As the school looks to the future, we are defining a vision for expansion because of projected capacity issues.
-Among the many programs started over the years, we continue to have a strong Fine Arts Department, a high school PIAA sports program, junior high interscholastic athletics, field trips, and bussing from 8 surrounding school districts.
+Among the many programs started over the years, we continue to have a strong Fine Arts Department, a high school PIAA sports program, middle school interscholastic athletics, field trips, and bussing from 8 surrounding school districts.